Flashbac09/CFDeck/README.md

 # CFDeck
 Here is my deck of CFD-related code.
 This set is developed mostly during an entry-level CFD course.

+The 8 cases are:

+- Airfoil Mesh
+- Differential Error Test
+- First Order Wave Equation
+- Linear Burgers Equation
+- Laplace Equation
+- Method of Weighted Residuals
+- Flow Around Circular Cylinder
+- Lid Driven Cavity Flow
-Short descriptions and comments are attached to the code.

-Full reports are excluded and kept private.

-Contact me in person if you want to dive in.
+Short descriptions and comments are attached to the code and full reports are excluded from repository.
+Contact me in person if you want to get them.